YottaDB/YDBDoc/ProgGuide/devcycle.rst

 gtmgbldir
 ++++++++++

 gtmgbldir defines the path to a Global Directory.
-A Global Directory maps global variables to physical database files, and is required to locate M global variables. gtmgbldir provides the initial value for $ZGBLDIR, the intrinsic special variable that connects the YottaDB/GT.M run-time system to the Global Directory.
+A Global Directory maps global variables to physical database files, and is required to locate M global variables. gtmgbldir provides the initial value for $ZGBLDIR, the intrinsic special variable that connects the YottaDB run-time system to the Global Directory.
 It also connects the Global Directory to the utilities requiring one.

 If you maintain multiple global directories, define gtmgbldir to the Global Directory you currently want to use.